OD3: Optimization-free Dataset Distillation for Object Detection: Method

 {\bf Overview.} Unlike prior dataset distillation methods, our approach begins with a {\em blank canvas} as the starting point for generating each new synthetic data sample.
 As shown in Fig.~\ref{fig:framework}, the data distillation process first proceeds with a candidate selection stage (orange box, bottom-left), where object instances are extracted from an existing large-scale dataset $\mathcal{T}$.
 For each image $\mathbf x_i \in \mathcal{T}$, bounding boxes $\left\{\bm b_{i1}, \bm b_{i2}, \ldots, \bm b_{iK}\right\}$ ($K$ is the number of bounding boxes) capture potentially useful object patches.
 These patches are fed into a localization operation, a random yet controlled placement mechanism that carries out $\bm M$ attempts of inserting each candidate onto a reconstructed canvas without exceeding the overlap threshold.
 Fig.~\ref{fig:ipd-sampling} shows the sampling strategy that ensures that $|\mathcal{S}| = \texttt{IPD}$ and that objects in $\mathcal{S}$ are all unique.
-This yields a large \textit{pool of candidate patches} $\left(\bm b_i, \bm l\right)$ on the canvas, where $\bm l$ is the bounding box label or class.
+This segment-based synthesis strategy also helps preserve the inter-class balance and intra-class diversity for the distilled data.
+It yields a large \textit{pool of candidate patches} $\left(\bm b_i, \bm l\right)$ on the canvas, where $\bm l$ is the bounding box label or class.
 Our illustration also highlights how some patches that fail overlap constraints are discarded.

 {\bf Candidate Screening via Iterative Transfer and Filtering Process.} Once a preliminary reconstructed image is assembled, the process proceeds to the candidate screening / filtering stage.
 Here, an observer model (a pre-trained detector) performs inference on the partially reconstructed canvas.
 Its predictions are matched with ground-truth boxes that originated from the bounding boxes inserted into the image.
 Objects that fail to meet confidence or consistency criteria are removed, refining the canvas into a high-quality, diversified arrangement of objects.
 As a result, the final reconstructed image $\mathbf{\hat x}_j \in \mathcal{S}$ now contains only those patches that pass the screening process.
 Also, the bounding box and class annotations associated with these patches are transformed into soft labels, enabling more nuanced supervision in subsequent stages.